DynamoDS/DynamoPrimer/09_Custom-Nodes/9-1_Introduction.md

 > 1. **Inputs:** input nodes create input ports on the custom node.
 The syntax for an input node is *input name : datatype = default value(optional)*
 2. **Outputs:** Similar to inputs, these will create output ports on the custom node.

 You can save this custom node as a .dyf (as opposed to the standard .dyn) file and it will automatically be added to your session.
-For future session, you can import the custom node using  *File > Import Library*.
+For future sessions, you can import the custom node using  *File > Import Library*.
 Once you have imported the custom node, you should see it in the category specified when the node was created.

 ![Add to Library](images/9-1/CustomNodes05.png)